polarmobile/coffeescript-style-guide/README.md

 <a name="block_comments"/>
 ### Block Comments

-Block comments generally apply to some (or all) code that follows them, and are indented to the same level as that code.
-Each line of a block comment starts with a `#` and a single space (unless it is indented text inside the comment).
+Block comments apply to the block of code that follows them.

+Each line of a block comment starts with a `#` and a single space, and should be indented at the same level of the code that it describes.

 Paragraphs inside of block comments are separated by a line containing a single `#`.

     # This is a block comment.
 Note that if this were a real block
-    # comment, we would be actually describing the proceeding code.
+    # comment, we would actually be describing the proceeding code.
     #
     # This is the second paragraph of the same block comment.
-See
+Note
-    # previous paragraph.
+    # that this paragraph was separated from the previous paragraph
+    # by a line containing a single comment character.

     init()
     start()